 Granola is a great way to start the

-The musical food!
+Beans, beans the musical food!!
 High in protein, high in fiber, high in antioxidants – there are just so many good things about beans.
 The downside?
-The musical food can be highly gas-inducing which is why many people shy away from them.
+Beans can be highly gas-inducing which is why so many people shy away from

 Difficulty level: *Super Easy